Discover December’s Cool New Science Games

 Explain (25 minutes)

-3. 3.
-It is important to remind students: The force of magnetism and gravity are not the same.
-However, in order to model the process on a small, observable scale, magnets were used to model gravity.
+3. It is important to remind students that the force of magnetism and gravity are not the same.
+However, to model the process on a small, observable scale, magnets were used to model gravity.

 • Why was a magnet used?
-A magnet was used to simulate an semi attractive force between objects.
+A magnet was used to simulate a semi-attractive force between objects.

 • What objects in our solar system were being represented by the magnet?
-Any object in the solar system that has mass can be represented by the magnet.
+Any object in the solar system that has mass can be represented by a magnet.

 • Why was the paperclip attracted to the magnet?
 The magnet is bigger than the paperclip.